DS3Lab/cognival-cli/README.md

 ## Terminology
-- Embeddings: Word embeddings in textual format, with a single vector per word.
-Context-sensitive embedding types like BERT and ELMo thus require preprocessing
+- Embeddings: Word or sentence embeddings in textual format, with a single vector per word.
+Context-sensitive embedding types like BERT and ELMo and most sentence embeddings thus require preprocessing.
-- Cognitive source: per-word cognitive signal vectors (e.g. EEG electrodes or eye-tracking statistics)
+- Cognitive source: per-word or per-sentence cognitive signal vectors (e.g. EEG electrodes or eye-tracking statistics)
 - Experiment: Combination of a set of embeddings, associated n-fold set of random baselines and a cognitive source.

 In the cases of fMRI and EEG, we want to predict a vector representing the data and not a specific feature.